Search

 The third expert nearshoring provider has just wrapped their pitch deck, and now you're facing the decision that can shape your organisation’s next 12 or so months.
 Your roadmap demands external engineering support, but which delivery model serves your long-term strategy: fixed-price projects or embedded teams?

 The delivery model decision will determine not only what gets built, but also how your team scales, how knowledge is transferred, and how quickly you can adapt when market conditions inevitably shift your priorities.
-To get past the sales pitches, here’s the clarity vendor calls rarely deliver: the real trade-offs between fixed-price and dedicated team models, and which approach fits your fintech's growth trajectory.
+To get past the sales pitches, here’s the clarity vendor calls rarely deliver: the real trade-offs between fixed-price and dedicated team models, and which approach fits your company’s growth trajectory.

 This evolution explains why dedicated teams are increasingly challenging fixed-price arrangements as the go-to delivery model.
 But this is not to say fixed price is useless.
 Let's be honest about where fixed-price arrangements excel, because dismissing them entirely would be shortsighted.